dev-xero/kaizen-backend/README.md

 - MailerSend: for sending emails securely.
 - Docker: for containerization & deployments.

+## API Endpoints

+An overview of API endpoints that are available.
+The core API features are accessible through the `/v1` prefix.

+1. Base:
+   1. [GET] `/` - Base endpoint, returns 200 OK if the server is running.

+   2. [GET] `/health` - Used to check API health status, 200 if server is healthy.

+2. Authentication:
+   1. [POST] `/auth/signup` - Validates credentials and attempts to create a new Kaizen user.

+   2. [POST] `/auth/signin` - Validates credentials and attempts to login authorized users.
+Will generate a verification link if the user is not verified.

+   3. [POST] `/auth/generate` - This endpoint generates verification links for successfully created users.
+The link is only valid for 24 hours.

+3. Email:
+   1. [GET] `/email/verify` - This endpoint attempts to verify users based on a previously generated code.

+4. User:
+   1. [GET] `/user/info/:username` - This endpoint returns information about the currently authorized user, rejects the request otherwise.

+5. Task:
+    1. [GET] `/task/personal/:username` - Returns all tasks belonging to the authorized user, rejects the request otherwise.

+    2. [POST] `/task/personal/:username` - Creates a personal task for the currently authorized user, rejects otherwise.

+    3. [PATCH] `/task/personal/:username` - Batch updates the currently authorized user tasks, rejects request otherwise.

+    4. [DELETE] `/task/personal/:username?id=ID` - Deletes a singular task with the provided id for the authorized user, rejects request otherwise.

 ## Configuration (Linux & Unix Environments)

 After cloning the repository, you can setup a local instance by following these steps: